Cheyney University

 Scholarships and Financial Aid

-To qualify students must:
+To qualify for an academic scholarship students must:

 • Be Pennsylvania residents;

-• Confirm their intention to attend Cheyney University by July 1 for fall semester students and December 1 for spring semester students.
-Applications submitted after these dates will be considered only if vacancies in the program still exist.
+• Complete their Cheyney University admissions and financial aid process and confirm their intention to attend Cheyney University no later than July 1 for fall semester students and December 1 for spring semester students.
+Applications submitted after these dates will be considered only if scholarship support is available.

 Once enrolled at Cheyney University, the scholarship may be renewed each year contingent upon the student upholding all obligations and requirements of the scholarship including maintaining a minimum semester and cumulative grade point average of a 3.0 and continuing progress towards the degree (enrolling full-time and satisfying curricular requirements within the chosen course of study).

-In awarding the academic scholarships, Cheyney will give priority to qualified graduates of Community College of Philadelphia until July 1 for fall semester students and December 1 for spring semester students.
+In awarding the academic scholarships, Cheyney University will give priority to qualified graduates of Community College of Philadelphia until July 1 for fall semester students and December 1 for spring semester students.
 Qualified Community College of Philadelphia graduates who apply and finalize all admissions and financial aid processes after this date will be awarded a scholarship as funding permits.

 Financial Aid